jcfranco/uc-2017-customizing-widgets/slides/index.md

 1. Create your theme directory.
   -   `esri/themes/[your-theme-name]/`
-1. Create a Sass file in your directory.
+1. Create a Sass file in your theme directory.
   - `main.scss`
   - `@import "../base/core";`
 1. Compile.
+1. Include the compiled CSS in your app.

 ```